filecc/express-gestore-eventi/README.md

 ## How to use this service API

 The base URL for all endpoints is `/api/events`.
+In order to use this API you need a valid API KEY to send over in Header for every request.

 ### Available endpoints for EVENTS